rensilva5/GroceryGo/README.md

 Click the delete button (trash icon) next to an item to remove it from the list.

-# CSS Overview
+## CSS Overview

+Please refer to style.css file.
 The CSS is designed to provide a modern and responsive layout:

 - Colors: Customizable variables for background, primary, secondary, accent, and text colors.
 - Fonts: Uses "Segoe UI", Tahoma, Geneva, Verdana, and sans-serif for a clean and professional look.
 - Layout: Flexbox is used for alignment and spacing, ensuring a responsive design.
   Media Queries: Adjustments for font sizes, padding, and layout for screens smaller than 500px.

-# Contributing
+## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.